 Hemorrhagic stroke treatment

 Aneurysm clipping.
 If the hemorrhagic stroke is due to a ruptured brain aneurysm, a neurosurgeon can place a tiny metal clamp at the base of the aneurysm to stop the bleeding.
 This procedure requires an open brain surgery called a craniotomy.
-Non-surgical coiling is another treatment option available through SSM Neurosciences Institute.
+Non-surgical coiling is another treatment option available through SSM Health Neurosciences.

-SSM Rehabilitation Hospital offers specialized rehabilitation and medical care for stroke patients through the Center for Neurological Recovery.
+SSM Health Rehabilitation & Hospital offers specialized rehabilitation and medical care for stroke patients through the Center for Neurological Recovery.
 Learn more.